-Your eviction notice must be written according to Louisiana state law, and give your tenant the legally required amount of time to respond or move out.
+Your eviction notice must be written according to Louisiana state law, and give your tenant the legally required amount of time to respond, correct the violation(s) of lease terms, or move out.

 Louisiana Eviction Notices by Type

 Download a free eviction notice customized for Louisiana state law below in MS Word (.docx) or Adobe PDF format.

 10-Day Lease Termination: Use this notice to vacate to let a tenant know that you’re ending a month-to-month lease and that they must prepare to leave your property.